SalesVista/strings/README.md

 Returns a boolean indicating whether the given string is uppercase (in the given locale) or not.

+### `Strings.isVowel(char, includeY = true)`

+Returns a boolean indicating if the given character is a vowel or not.

+By default, "y" is considered a vowel; to exclude "y", pass `false` as the 2nd argument.

+If you pass a string with more than one character for the 1st argument, this function performs a "contains vowel" check.

 ### `Strings.normalizeLocale(locale)`

 Attempts to normalize the given locale string into the format expected by [`toLocaleUpperCase`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLocaleUpperCase) or [`toLocaleLowerCase`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLocaleLowerCase).